SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-builder/ShareableSubgraphs.md

 ## Configurable Subgraphs

-Use can add [configuration variables](/docs/low-code-spark/gems/subgraph/subgraph.md#subgraph-configurations) to Reusable Subgraphs and use these in the Gems of the Subgraph.
+User can add [configuration variables](/docs/low-code-spark/gems/subgraph/subgraph.md#subgraph-configurations) to reusable Subgraphs and use these in the Gems of the Subgraph.

 :::info
-Please note only subgraph Configs can be used inside a Subgraph.
-Pipeline config variables cannot be used in Gems inside a subgraph.
-Similarly, Subgraph configs are not available outside to other gems of the Pipeline.
+Please note only Subgraph Configs can be used inside a Subgraph.
+Pipeline config variables cannot be used in Gems inside a Subgraph.
+Similarly, Subgraph configs are not available to other outside gems of the Pipeline.
-These subgraph configs can only be edited from inside the Subgraph.
+These Subgraph configs can only be edited from inside the Subgraph.

-These subgraph configurations will also be shown as part of Pipeline configs.
+Also, Subgraph configurations will be shown as part of Pipeline configs.
 :::

 Please see this video for an example